microsoft/ML-For-Beginners/6-NLP/5-Hotel-Reviews-2/README.md

   df.Average_Score = round(df.groupby('Hotel_Name').Reviewer_Score.transform('mean'), 1)
   ```

-**Review columns**
+3. Process review columns

-- Drop `Review_Total_Negative_Word_Counts`, `Review_Total_Positive_Word_Counts`, `Review_Date` and `days_since_review`
+   1. Drop `Review_Total_Negative_Word_Counts`, `Review_Total_Positive_Word_Counts`, `Review_Date` and `days_since_review`

-- Keep `Reviewer_Score`, `Negative_Review`, and `Positive_Review` as they are,
+   2. Keep `Reviewer_Score`, `Negative_Review`, and `Positive_Review` as they are,

-- Keep `Tags` for now
+   3. Keep `Tags` for now

      - We'll be doing some additional filtering operations on the tags in the next section and then tags will be dropped

-**Reviewer columns**
+4. Process reviewer columns

-- Drop `Total_Number_of_Reviews_Reviewer_Has_Given`
+  1. Drop `Total_Number_of_Reviews_Reviewer_Has_Given`

-- Keep `Reviewer_Nationality`
+  2. Keep `Reviewer_Nationality`

-#### Tags
+### Tag columns

 The `Tag` columns is problematic as it is a list (in text form) stored in the column.
 Unfortunately the order and number of sub sections in this column are not always the same.
 It's hard for a human to identify the correct phrases to be interested in, because there are 515,000 rows, and 1427 hotels, and each has slightly different options a reviewer could choose.
-This is where NLP shines, you can scan the text and find the most common phrases, and count them.
+This is where NLP shines.
+You can scan the text and find the most common phrases, and count them.

 Unfortunately, we are not interested in single words, but multi-word phrases (e.g. *Business trip*).
 Running a multi-word frequency distribution algorithm on that much data (6762646 words) could take an extraordinary amount of time, but without looking at the data, it would seem that is a necessary expense.
-This is where exploratory data analysis shines, because you've seen a sample of the tags such as `[' Business trip  ', ' Solo traveler ', ' Single Room ', ' Stayed 5 nights ', ' Submitted from  a mobile device ']` , you can begin to ask if it's possible to greatly reduce the processing you have to do.
+This is where exploratory data analysis comes in useful, because you've seen a sample of the tags such as `[' Business trip  ', ' Solo traveler ', ' Single Room ', ' Stayed 5 nights ', ' Submitted from  a mobile device ']` , you can begin to ask if it's possible to greatly reduce the processing you have to do.
 Luckily, it is - but first you need to follow a few steps to ascertain the tags of interest.

-##### Filtering Tags
+### Filtering tags

 Remember that the goal of the dataset is to add sentiment and columns that will help you choose the best hotel (for yourself or maybe a client tasking you to make a hotel recommendation bot).
 You need to ask yourself if the tags are useful or not in the final dataset.
 Here is one interpretation (if you needed the dataset for other reasons different tags might stay in/out of the selection):